Lefty Driesell: Honors and awards

 Driesell earned conference Coach of the Year honors at each of his destinations.
 He was named the Southern Conference Coach of the Year four times at Davidson (1963–1966), twice named the Atlantic Coast Conference Coach of the Year at Maryland (1975 and 1980), twice named the Colonial Athletic Association Coach of the Year at James Madison (1990 and 1992), and once named the Atlantic Sun Conference Coach of the Year at Georgia State (2001).

-Driesell was awarded the NCAA Award of Valor for helping save lives from a July 12, 1973 structure fire.
+Driesell was awarded the NCAA Award of Valor for helping save lives from a July 12, 1973, structure fire.

 In 1995, Driesell was inducted into the Virginia Sports Hall of Fame.
 On April 2, 2007, Driesell was inducted as a member of the second class of the National Collegiate Basketball Hall of Fame.
 The University of Maryland Athletic Hall of Fame inducted Driesell in 2002.
 On August 13, 2008, he was inducted as a member of the inaugural class of the Hampton Roads Sports Hall of Fame, which honors athletes, coaches, and administrators who made contributions to sports in southeastern Virginia.
 On May 25, 2011, Driesell was inducted into the Southern Conference Hall of Fame.

 In 2003, Georgia State University dedicated their basketball court to Driesell.

 On April 2, 2010, the first annual Lefty Driesell Award for the best defensive player in NCAA Division I basketball was bestowed upon its first recipient, Jarvis Varnado of Mississippi State.

 In February 2017, the University of Maryland hung a banner in the Xfinity Center to honor his career at the university.
 Lefty accepted the honor alongside of numerous former players, assistant coaches, and family.

 Driesell was nominated numerous times for the Basketball Hall of Fame, receiving wide support from contemporaries.
 In 2018, Driesell was selected for induction into the Hall of Fame.
 He was formally inducted on September 7, 2018.

-Personal life
+Personal life and death

 While a student at Duke University, Driesell eloped with his wife, Joyce on December 14, 1952.
 The two had met while in the ninth and eighth grades, respectively.
-The couple has four children.
-His son, Chuck, was hired as an assistant on the Maryland coaching staff under Gary Williams in 2006, and served from 2010 to 2015, as the head basketball coach at The Citadel.
-Chuck also served as an assistant for his father, while at JMU.
-While coaching under his father, saw firsthand just how hard his dad worked.
-"Dad gave me a lot of responsibility, and we worked hard.
-As a son and as a player, I'm not sure I understood how hard he worked.
-I figured it out pretty quickly."
-Chuck is currently the head coach at the Maret School in Washington, D.C.
+The couple had four children.
+His son, Chuck, is also a basketball coach who served as an assistant for Driesell at James Madison.
+Chuck stated, "Dad gave me a lot of responsibility, and we worked hard.
+As a son and as a player, I'm not sure I understood how hard he worked."

-Driesell is a Presbyterian, but has often attended churches affiliated with other Christian denominations.
+Driesell was a Presbyterian, but often attended churches affiliated with other Christian denominations.
 One of his three daughters, Pam, is a pastor at Trinity Presbyterian Church in Atlanta.
-In 2003, Driesell retired to Virginia Beach, Virginia with his wife.
+In 2003, Driesell retired to Virginia Beach, Virginia.
+His wife died in 2021.
+He died in Virginia Beach on February 17, 2024, at the age of 92.